hannes-dahlberg/laravel-vue/readme.md

 # ~ Notice ~
 ### Bluebird
 The library Bluebird will generate the warning "unreachable code after return statement" in some browsers (Firefox).
 [You can read about it here](http://stackoverflow.com/questions/24987896/how-does-bluebirds-util-tofastproperties-function-make-an-objects-properties).
-There's nothing wrong with the code but rather something to do with the Bluebird library.
+There's nothing wrong with the repo code but rather has something to do with the Bluebird library.

 ### laravel-echo
 Laravel-Echo is not intended to be used by a SPA in the first place but is easy to configure that way.
 Two things need to be changed: